History of ballooning: Notable accidents

 November 1975 Pilot Terry McCormack and passenger Tony Hayes were killed near Wagga Wagga, NSW as the balloon The New Endeavour was struck by a whirlwind, causing the envelope to collapse.

 On 13 August 1989, two hot air balloons collided near Alice Springs, Northern Territory in Australia.
 One balloon crashed to the ground, killing 13 people.

 On 12 September 1995, three gas balloons participating in the Gordon Bennett Cup entered Belarusian air space.
 Despite the fact that competition organizers had informed the Belarusian Government about the race in May and that flight plans had been filed, a Mil Mi-24B attack helicopter of the Belarusian Air Force shot down one balloon, killing two American citizens, Alan Fraenckel and John Stuart-Jervis.
 Another of the balloons was forced to land while the third landed safely over two hours after the initial downing.
 The crews of the two balloons were fined for entering Belarus without a visa and released.
 Belarus has neither apologized nor offered compensation for the deaths.

 On 11 August 2007, a hot air balloon burned and crashed in British Columbia when a fuel line became dislodged from a propane tank, killing two passengers; the Transportation Safety Board of Canada subsequently ruled that fuel tanks should have automatic shutoff valves.

 On 1 January 2011, a hot air balloon crashed in Westfield, Somerset, United Kingdom, killing both people on board.

 On 7 January 2012, a scenic hot air balloon flight from Carterton, New Zealand, touched a power line, caught fire, and crashed just north of the town, killing all eleven people on board.

 On 16 March 2012, at a festival in Fitzgerald, Georgia, USA, a hot air balloon crashed due to an unexpected severe thunderstorm.
 The envelope failed, and the pilot died from the impact of the basket with the ground.
 The pilot, Edward Ristiano, had ascended so that the five passengers on board would be safe to skydive from the basket.
 The passengers survived, but the pilot’s body was found three days later.
 As Ristaino's actions saved the five passengers, he was nominated for the Medal of Freedom, the highest honor bestowed on civilians in the USA.

 On 23 August 2012 in Slovenia, a hot air balloon crash-landed due to a thunderstorm, killing 6 and injuring the other 26 people on board.

 On 26 February 2013 the deadliest ballooning accident in history occurred when a hot air balloon exploded and crashed near Luxor, Egypt.
 The crash killed 19 of the 21 people on board.

 On 30 July 2016, a hot air balloon carrying 16 people caught fire and crashed near Lockhart, Texas.
 There were no survivors.

+On 14 January 2024, a hot air balloon crashed outside Eloy, Arizona, killing the three passengers and pilot.
+Eight skydivers had exited the balloon immediately prior to the incident.

+On 21 June 2025, a hot air balloon crashed after caught fire in Praia Grande, Santa Catarina, Brazil, killing 8 of the 21 people on board.